 - Make it easier to manage your tags in the back end.

 - Find the plugin in the list at the backend and click to install it.
 Or, upload the ZIP file through the admin backend.
 Or, upload the unzipped

 - Activate the plugin through the ‘Plugins’ menu in WordPress.

 If you don’t want to mess around with the code, you can simply embed a tag cloud into a post, page or widget by using the shortcode below.
-The design of the tag cloud can be customized from the Tag Groups submenu in the backend.
-If you want to use two tag clouds with different designs on the same blog, you can define the class of each tag cloud through the parameters.
+The design of the tag cloud can be customized from the Tag Groups settings in the backend.

 Tag clouds are by default tabbed (each group having its own tab) but you can also have a “normal” tag cloud for only one group.